wistia/wistia-open-docs/_posts/data-api.md

 There are two ways to authenticate when accessing the API:

-1. **HTTP Basic authentication** with `api` as your username and your API password as the password.
+1. **HTTP Basic authentication** with `api` as your username and your API token as the password.
-2. Add `api_password` as a parameter when making a request.
+2. Add `api_password` as a parameter and set it equal to your API token when making a request.
 For example:

 <code class="full_width">https://api.wistia.com/v1/medias.json?api_password=xyz123</code>